ppy/osu-wiki/wiki/Ranking_criteria/en.md

     - Direct outputs from generative AI programs.
     - Clips from generative AI programs which are edited together.
     - Videos in which sections, characters, or background images were created using generative AI programs.
-- **Songs which are substantially AI generated must not be used.** For instance, a song created by prompting in generative AI music software or services cannot be ranked.
+- **Songs which are substantially AI-generated must not be used.** For instance, a song created by prompting in generative AI music software or services cannot be ranked.
   - Advanced VSTs which use AI assistance and ethical data sourcing are allowed, as long as it is a software ultimately controlled and edited in detail by a human musician.
   - Acceptable use cases may include:
     - Featuring synthesised singers from software made with voice provider consent, such as Synth V or VOCALOID 5/6.